A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

-Grillakis, Shatah, and Strauss \cite{gril1}, \cite{gril2} developed a general theory of soliton stability for Hamiltonian evolution equations, which, when applied to the Schr\"odinger equation, shows the dichotomy between the $L^2$-subcritical and critical or supercritical cases.
+Grillakis--Shatah--Strauss \cite{gril1}, \cite{gril2} proved sharp results in a general setting for soliton stability for Hamiltonian evolution equations.
+When applied to (\ref{NLS'}), their method shows the dichotomy between the $L^2$-subcritical case, where the ground state soliton is stable, the $L^2$-critical case, where the ground state soliton is linearly unstable, and the $L^2$-supercritical cases, where the ground state soliton is exponentially unstable.

+In the $L^2$-critical case $p=\frac 4 n$, the symmetry transformations of (\ref{NLS'}) also include the pseudoconformal symmetry.
+Applying it to the soliton $\phi$ (\ref{phi'}), one obtains explicit finite-time blowup solutions that blow up at a rate of $t^{-1}$.